WPManageNinja/paymattic-docs/docs/integrations/how-to-create-a-user-registration-form-with-paymattic-in-wordpress.md

 ## Integrate WP User Registration into Paymattic Forms

-To learn how to integrate WP User Registration into any specific Form in Paymattic, follow the steps with the screenshots below –

 First, go to **All Forms** from the **Paymattic Navbar**, select the Desired Form where you want to integrate your **WP User Registration** and click the **Pencil/Editor** Icon.